ElinamLLC/SharpVectors/Readme.md

 See the [Documentation](Docs/Documentation.md) section for more information on the features.

 ## Installation
-The SharpVectors a .NET 4.0 or up library and applications.
+The SharpVectors is a .NET 4.0 or up library and applications.
 The library can be used in WPF and Windows Forms applications.

 ### For the Library
 Install the latest released version from NuGet, the [Version 1.1.0.0](https://www.nuget.org/packages/SharpVectors.Reloaded/).